Tattoo Meaning

 - What does a phoenix tattoo mean?

 - Depends which phoenix.
-Japanese hō-ō = empress-feminine-virtue.
+Japanese hō-ō = empress-feminine-virtue paired with the dragon.
 Chinese fenghuang = imperial-consort symbolism.
-Western rising-from-ashes phoenix = resurrection and renewal.
-See our phoenix spirit-animal page.
+Western rising-from-ashes phoenix = resurrection and renewal from the Ovid-to-Christian-to-medieval tradition.
+Choose deliberately; these are different birds.

 - What's the difference between phoenix and fenghuang?

-- The Mediterranean phoenix (Herodotus 2.73, Ovid, 1 Clement, Physiologus) is the firebird that dies and is reborn from its own ashes.
-The Chinese fenghuang (鳳凰) is a composite auspicious bird paired with the dragon as imperial-empress symbolism.
-Calling both 'phoenix' in English is a translation-flattening.
-See our phoenix spirit-animal page for the distinction.
+- The Mediterranean phoenix (Herodotus 2.73, Ovid Met.
+15.391–407, 1 Clement 25) is the firebird that dies and is reborn from its own ashes, a single creature, alone, cyclically dying and self-resurrecting.
+The Chinese fenghuang (鳳凰) is a composite auspicious bird paired with the lóng (dragon) as imperial and imperial-consort symbolism respectively.
+Calling both 'phoenix' in English is a translation-flattening that erases the distinction.

 Sources